bibrakc/CCA-Simulator/README.md

 Event level simulator for Continuum Computer Architecture (CCA) class of designs

 ## Summary
-The simulator enables exploring the design space of CCA class of non-Von Neumann intelligent memory systems that use event-driven mechanism to perform computations.
+The CCA Simulator enables exploring design space of the CCA class of non-Von Neumann intelligent memory systems.
+These systems are concieved to be highly fine-grain parallel and use event-driven mechanisms to perform computation.

 ## Building
 ### Using CMake